dcf21/4most-4gp/README.md

 on the "branches" dropdown menu, you can select a different version of the code to download.

-Stable releases are given date stamps, for example, `release-2018-01-09-1`.
+Stable releases are given date stamps, for example, `release-2018-09-01-1`.
 The master branch points to the most recent release.
-The `dev` branch is not stable and should be used with extreme caution.
+The `dev` branch is not stable and contains work in progress.
+Do not use it without talking to us first.

-# Code structure
+## Code structure

-The code is organised into a collection of python modules, most of which do not depend on each other.
+The 4GP code is organised into a collection of python modules, most of which do not depend on each other.
 These can be found in the directory `src/pythonModules`.

 The code is divided up in this way since each module has different dependencies, and it allows functions to be used without installing every dependency.

-It is strongly recommended that they be installed in the python virtual environment as described below, and that you do not tamper with your system-wide python installation.
+It is recommended that they be installed in the python virtual environment, as described below, and that you do not tamper with your system-wide python installation.

 The python modules are as follows:

 **fourgp_speclib** - Defines core classes representing spectra and libraries to keep them in.
 Functionality to search for spectra within libraries is provided using both SQLite and MySQL.
 All other 4GP modules depend on this core module.

-**fourgp_specsynth** -- Provides a wrapper for synthesising spectra with given stellar parameters using Turbospectrum.
+**fourgp_specsynth** - Provides a wrapper for synthesising spectra with given stellar parameters using Turbospectrum.

-**fourgp_fourfs** -- Provides a wrapper for degrading spectra using 4FS; specifically, using the 4MOST Exposure Time Calculator (ETC).
+**fourgp_fourfs** - Provides a wrapper for degrading spectra using 4FS; specifically, using the 4MOST Exposure Time Calculator (ETC).

-**fourgp_cannon** -- Provides a wrapper for passing arrays of spectra to the Cannon.
+**fourgp_cannon** - Provides a wrapper for passing arrays of spectra to the Cannon.

-**fourgp_rv** -- Provides a simple MCMC code for estimating the radial velocities of spectra.
+**fourgp_rv** - Provides a simple MCMC code for estimating the radial velocities of spectra.

-**fourgp_degrade** -- Provides very simple functions for convolving spectra with Gaussians and for interpolating them onto new wavelength rasters.
+**fourgp_degrade** - Provides very simple functions for convolving spectra with Gaussians and for interpolating them onto new wavelength rasters.

-**fourgp_telescope_data** -- Provides some basic data about 4MOST, including its wavelength coverage and spectral resolution.
+**fourgp_telescope_data** - Provides some basic data about 4MOST, including its wavelength coverage and spectral resolution.

-# Getting 4GP to do useful things
+## Getting 4GP to do useful things

-All of this code in this repository is simply a collection of python modules which provide a programmatic interface for handling spectra.
-There is no example code here to show how to use these modules in practice.
+The code in this repository (i.e. `4most-4gp`) is simply a collection of python modules which provide a programmatic interface for handling spectra.
+There are no command-line interfaces or example code here to show how to use these modules in practice.
+To use this code, you need a python script to invoke these modules.

-Such examples can be found separately in the respository [4most-4gp-scripts](https://github.com/dcf21/4most-4gp-scripts).
+However, in the separate repository [4most-4gp-scripts](https://github.com/dcf21/4most-4gp-scripts) you will find lots of command line interfaces to `4most-4gp` which probably already do most of the tasks that you're likely to need to do.

-# Installing 4GP
+## Installing 4GP

-For complete instructions, please visit the [Wiki](https://github.com/dcf21/4most-4gp/wiki/dependencies) on our GitHib page.
+For complete installation instructions, please visit the [Wiki](https://github.com/dcf21/4most-4gp/wiki/dependencies) on our GitHib page.

-## Dependencies
+### Dependencies

 Before you start, you need to have all the dependencies you need to build Turbospectrum, 4FS, and the other tools that 4GP wraps.

-4GP currently only runs on python 2.7.
+4GP has currently only been tested on python 2.7.

-These packages and libraries are required:
+The following external packages and libraries are required:

-* *git* (required to check the code out from GitHub)
+* **git** - required to check the code out from GitHub
-* *SQLite3* (including the python-sqlite3 binding; you can test for this by typing `import sqlite3` into a python terminal)
+* **SQLite3** - including the python-sqlite3 binding; you can test for this by typing `import sqlite3` into a python terminal
-* *python-matplotlib* (required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import matplotlib` into a python terminal)
+* **python-matplotlib** - required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import matplotlib` into a python terminal
-* *python-tk* (required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import tkinter` into a python terminal)
+* **python-tk** - required to use the 4GP Spectrum Browser and the Cannon; you can test for this by typing `import tkinter` into a python terminal
-* *pyxplot* (required to produce plots of the Cannon's performance)
+* **pyxplot** - required to produce plots of the Cannon's performance

 The following packages are strongly recommended:

-* *python-virtualenv* (required to set up a python virtual environment)
+* **python-virtualenv** - required to set up a python virtual environment

 The following packages are needed to run certain parts of 4GP:

-* *libchealpix-dev* (required to build and install 4FS)
+* **libchealpix-dev** - required to build and install 4FS
-* *python-healpy* (required to build and install 4FS)
+* **python-healpy** - required to build and install 4FS
-* *libcfitsio3-dev* (required to build and install 4FS)
+* **libcfitsio3-dev** - required to build and install 4FS
-* *gfortran* (required to build and install Turbospectrum)
+* **gfortran** - required to build and install Turbospectrum
-* *pyphot* (required to do photometry on spectra)
+* **pyphot** - required to do photometry on spectra
-* *MySQL* (including the libmysqlclient and python-mysql bindings -- currently only required by the 4GP unit tests, so not very important)
+* **MySQL** - including the libmysqlclient and python-mysql bindings - currently only required by the 4GP unit tests, so not very important

 ## Ubuntu installation instructions